ULHPC/ulhpc-docs/docs/slurm/accounts.md

 Every node in the above-mentioned tree hierarchy is associated with a weight defining its **Raw Share** in the [FairSharing](../jobs/fair-sharing.md) mechanism in place.
 Different rules are applied to define these weights/shares depending on the level in the hierarchy:

-* __L1__: arbitrary shares to dedicate at least 80% of the platform to serve UL needs and projects
+* __L1__ (Organizational Unit): arbitrary shares to dedicate at least 85% of the platform to serve UL needs and projects
 * __L2__: out-degree of the tree nodes
 * __L3__: a function reflecting the budget contribution of the PI/project (normalized on a per-month basis) for the year in exercise.

 More details are given [on this page](../jobs/fair-sharing.md).

+With regards the [raw share](../slurm/fairsharing.md) associated to each entry in this hierarchy:

+* At the L2 level (Organizational Unit), the Raw share depends on the outdegree of the node in the tree and the past year funding
+* At the L3 level (Principal Investigator (PIs), Projects...), the raw share depends on past year funding
+* At the leaf (L4) level (ULHPC/IPA login), the raw share is based on an **efficiency score**

 ## Default vs. Project accounts